search icon

 Getting audited is every taxpayer’s worst nightmare.
 Fortunately, most people don’t get audited.
-However, there are a host of other tax problems that the self-employed and other small businesses do encounter.
+However, there are a host of other tax problems that the self-employed and small businesses do encounter.
 Here are three common tax errors and how to solve them.

-Most consumers think of April 15 as the tax filing deadline.
 But business owners often have additional tax deadlines to keep in mind.
 Depending on the nature of your business, you may have to stay on top of quarterly estimated income tax payment deadlines, your corporate income tax filing deadline, state sales tax filing deadlines, employment tax filings, and possibly others.
 Missing any of the required deadlines — even by as little as a day — can result in fines.
+Changes in your filing status can also affect tax deadlines and may require you to submit a Form 1040X to correct errors on previously filed tax forms (more on this in a moment).

 To stay on top of all the deadlines, have your accountant give you a list of the deadlines you’ll need to comply with.
 Then, set your calendar or accounting software to remind you of the due dates far enough ahead so you can gather the records you need to file the forms on time.
 If you have employees, a payroll service can handle the tax filings and remittance of payments for you so you don’t forget or miss filing dates.